fsist/future-streams/README.md

 codebase to another library in the future.
 The design and implementation is guided by Reactive Streams, rather than being some other more complex design that can be converted to/from Reactive Streams interfaces when necessary.

-The library implements the Reactive Streams API 0.4, and will support newer versions when they are released.
-It passes most of the 0.4.0 TCK, should soon pass all of it, and should interoperate cleanly with other implementations, although I haven't tested that yet.
-Once such other implementations are stable, it may make sense for me as well for others to switch to another implementation.
-There's nothing this library does that could not *in principle* be done with akka-streams, but that does not mean it *will* be done there.
+The library implements the Reactive Streams API 1.0-RC1, and will support newer versions when they are released.
+It should pass the TCK and interoperate cleanly with other implementations, although I haven't tested that yet.

 ## Description without reference to Reactive Streams ##

+This should be read in tandem with the Scaladoc of the main types, such as `Source` and `Sink`.

 The Scaladoc for the two main types - `Source` and `Sink` - is the master reference.
 This is only a summary.